 European yarn labels will generally provide you with a recommended needle size and tension but usually do not specify a particular yarn weight or "ply".
 To give you an example: For a classic 8ply (DK) yarn the recommended needle size would be 4mm, with a tension of 22sts per 10cm.

 There have been attempts to standardise yarn weights internationally.
 One such organisation is the American Craft Yarn Council which has developed standards and guidelines for crochet and knitting.
-The table below gives the official descriptions plus the tension and recommended needle sizes for each category.

 The Craft Yarn Council does not give any indication of "ply".
 If you want to understand how "ply" relates to the international yarn weights, you can use the classification used in the yarn and pattern library Ravelry as a guide.